- When was the International Criminal Investigative Training Assistance Program (ICITAP) created?

 I am interested in working for ICITAP.
 What should I do?

-Vacancies for federal positions are posted at www.usajobs.gov.
-In addition, ICITAP works closely with its prime contractor, MPRI, to ensure recruitment, selection, and deployment of law enforcement subject matter experts of the highest caliber.
-Contact MPRI at www.mpri.com or (800) 634-2874 and specify an interest in working on an ICITAP program.
+- Vacancies for federal positions are posted at www.usajobs.gov.
+In addition, ICITAP works closely with its prime contractor, Engility, to ensure recruitment, selection, and deployment of law enforcement subject matter experts of the highest caliber.
+Contact Engility at www.engilitycorp.com or (703) 708-1400 and specify an interest in working on an ICITAP program.

 Where does ICITAP have programs?